zakirangwala/esrb-wizard/README.md

 This project explores how game metadata — such as tags, genres, pricing, and ESRB-like age ratings — can predict **player engagement (average playtime)** and reveal which features most influence a game's success.

-Developed as part of **CP322: Machine Learning**, the project combines multiple datasets (Steam metadata, ESRB ratings, and API-sourced content descriptors) into a unified modeling pipeline.
+Developed as part of **CP322: Machine Learning**, the project combines multiple datasets (Steam metadata & ESRB content ratings) into a unified modeling pipeline.

 ---